How to Build ClickHouse on Linux

 sudo apt-get install git cmake ccache python3 ninja-build nasm yasm gawk lsb-release wget software-properties-common gnupg

-Install and Use the Clang compiler
+Install the Clang compiler

 sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"

-Install Rust compiler
+Install the Rust compiler (optional)

-First follow the steps in the official rust documentation to install rustup
+First, follow the steps in the official Rust documentation to install rustup

 .

-As with C++ dependencies, ClickHouse uses vendoring to control exactly what's installed and avoid depending on third
+As with C++ dependencies, ClickHouse uses vendoring to control exactly what's installed and avoid depending on third party services (like the crates.io

 registry).

-Although in release mode any rust modern rustup toolchain version should work with this dependencies, if you plan to
+Although in release mode any rust modern rustup toolchain version should work with these dependencies, if you plan to enable sanitizers you must use a version that matches the exact same std

-as the one used in CI (for which we vendor
+as the one used in CI (for which we vendor the crates):

 rustup toolchain install nightly-2024-12-01